 The GIS with non SF6 gas appeared recently on the market.
 The major advantage of non-SF6 gases is their very small or non-existing global warming potential.
 Therefore, two different applications need to be considered:

 - non-SF6 gas is used for insulation only (up to 420 kV)

 - non-SF6 gas is used for insulation and arc quenching (up to 170 kV)

 Current fields of research:

-(i) the deployment of new insulation gas mixture as an alternative to SF6 so as to reduce carbon footprint,
+The deployment of new insulation gas mixture as an alternative to SF6 to reduce the carbon footprint

-(ii) alternative compact design configurations that limit required space, cost and construction time,
+Alternative compact design configurations that limit required space, cost and construction time

-(iii) fiber optics sensors and current measurement technologies that limit recalibration needs.
+Fiber optics sensors and current measurement technologies that limit recalibration needs

 Best practice performance

 Rated voltage range: 52 kV to 1,200 kV